Fdom92/stencil-payment/readme.md

 ]
 ```

-Next you need to pass the details of the transaction, an object with displayItems and total.
+Next you need to pass the details of the transaction, an object with displayItems like this:

-displayItems is an array with the items to buy like this:

 ```
 [